hyqneuron/rica/README.md

 Reproducing [Reconstruction ICA](http://ai.stanford.edu/~quocle/LeKarpenkoNgiamNg.pdf), without whitening.

+You'll need [PyTorch](http://pytorch.org).
+A GPU helps but instructruction is given in `main.py` about how to run it without a GPU.
+The tunable parameters are also explained in `main.py`.

 Just run `python main.py`.
 Will generate a set of weight images with different lambda values.

 # sample weights